-The airline also cited the outbreak of severe acute respiratory syndrome (SARS) as a reason for the cuts according to a story published in The Globe and Mail on March 31, 2003.
+The airline also cited the outbreak of severe acute respiratory syndrome (SARS) as a reason for the cuts, according to a story published by The Globe and Mail.

 A financial analyst also published a report stating the airline’s shares were “effectively worthless.”